-- IndustryVault controls User access to the Customer’s Account in the Services via usernames and passwords.
+- IndustryVault controls User access to the Client’s Account on the IndustryVault Platform via usernames and passwords.

-- IndustryVault Personnel do not have access to unencrypted Customer Content unless the Customer approves access pursuant to an Order Form or SOW authorizing access to IndustryVault Personnel.
-If such access is granted, IndustryVault Personnel are prohibited from storing Customer Content on local desktops, laptops, mobile devices, shared drives, removable media such as USB drives, or on public facing systems that do not fall under the administrative control or compliance monitoring processes of IndustryVault.
+- IndustryVault Personnel do not have access to unencrypted Client Content unless the Client approves access pursuant to an Order Form or SOW authorizing access to IndustryVault Personnel.
+If such access is granted, IndustryVault Personnel are prohibited from storing Client Content on local desktops, laptops, mobile devices, shared drives, removable media such as USB drives, or on public facing systems that do not fall under the administrative control or compliance monitoring processes of IndustryVault.

-- IndustryVault uses Customer Content only as necessary to provide the Services to Customer, as provided in the Agreement.
+- IndustryVault uses Client Content only as necessary to provide the Services to Client, as provided in the Agreement.

-- IndustryVault shall create and maintain data flow diagram(s) indicating how Customer Content flows through the Services (“Data Flow Diagrams”) and shall provide Data Flow Diagrams upon Customer’s reasonable request.
+- IndustryVault maintains flow diagrams indicating how Client Content flows through the IndustryVault Platform (“Data Flow Diagrams”) and shall provide the relevant Data Flow Diagram upon Client’s reasonable request.
 Data Flow Diagrams are IndustryVault Confidential Information.

-- The Services always encrypt Customer Content while at rest with AES 256-bit encryption.
+- The Services encrypt all Client Content while at rest with AES 256-bit encryption.

 Services Infrastructure Access Management